TylerJewell/DevLandscape/README.md

 #### Graphic Design
 Alas, while I have many talents, making things look good isn't one of them.

-## Segment Revenues and Growth
+## Revenue and Growth Estimations
 In most segments, we have a (fairly) complete list of companies that have revenue-generating product(s).
-In these segments, we use the aggregate revenues from across all of the vendors to determine the segment's revenue.
+In these segments, we use the aggregate revenues from across all products to determine a segment's revenue.

-We make an estimate of only recurring revenue, and where possible, try to exclude one-time revenue such as the professional services attached to selling a product.
+We make an estimate of recurring revenue, and where possible, try to exclude one-time revenue such as the professional services attached to selling a product.
 To calculate the growth rate, we compare the segment's total current annually recurring revenue with the same measure from a year ago.
 I only use public sources of information (# of employees, investment raised, and corporate blog posts) to make an ARR estimate for a company.

 If a vendor sells a single product whose features span multiple segments, we count the revenues for that single product in a single segment.
 For example, Gitlab, which sells a single platform offering which covers many of the segments across Dev Infrastructure.

-There are some segments where it's difficult to make an estimate or to get a complete list of vendors.
-It's fortunate that these segments are usually (very well) covered by industry analysts.
-In these limited cases, we use the totals provided by the analysts and note the categories where appropriate.
+There are some segments where the major analysts have estimates which are significant deviations (much higher!) from ours.
+We note and discuss the segments where major deviations exist.

+#### Test Automation: $2.6B (us) vs. $12.6B (analysts)
+Holy guacamole, Batman!
+Despite our best efforts, we couldn't find more than $2.6B in software sales related to testing.
+We think the analysts are including large consultancies (body shops) in their numbers.
+The $10B discrepancy is a reflection of how much automation can still contribute to software construction.

+#### Application Servers: $12.5B (us) vs. $32B (analysts)
+Aye Carumba! $20B could buy a lot of salsa for Taco Tuesday.
+Gartner's definition of application servers includes some PaaS, blockchain, digital experience, MLOps, and databases.
+If you included data warehouses and data lakes as part of the database category, that would explain a large chunk of the $20B.

-Of special note is the Application Server and Platform as a Service categories, both of which have analysts that have been tracking those revenues for an extended period of time.
-In the case of Gartner, they have been tracking the Application Server segment annually for over 20 years.
-Much of the recurring revenues are generated by support and maintenance on legacy runtimes, so while the highlight number may be worth some skepticism, it's makeup and evolution since 2000 is grounded in a careful study of the market.
+Gartner has been tracking the Application Server segment annually for over 20 years.
+Much of the recurring revenues are generated by support and maintenance on legacy runtimes.
+It's possible that we are dramatically under counting some legacy revenues.
+Oracle and IBM have a lot of old, proprietary stuff hanging around that customers must still pay for.

+#### PaaS: $5.26B (us) vs. $19B (analysts)
+Don't spit out those Wheaties!
+The analysts include infrastructure cloud services such as compute, storage, and ingres/egres capabilities which are programmable by developers, but not part of the classic definition of a PaaS.

+#### Low Code: $2.2B (us) vs. $15B (analysts)
+Hotter than blue blazes!
+No code is included in analyst estimates, which might account for some of the revenues.
+But we think that a lot of productivity solutions like Google Sheets, which have macro capabilities are increasingly getting lumped into the analyst numbers as a way to inflate or exaggerate the importance of the low code phenomenon.

 ## Vendor Count
-The number of companies in a segment is measured only through our bottoms-up collection of vendors that have a product in that segment.
+The number of companies in a segment is measured through our bottoms-up collection of vendors that have a product in that segment.

 The same vendor can (and often does) show up in multiple segments.

 We've worked to avoid double counting revenues, even though the same vendor can appear in multiple segments.

-In the categories where we report analyst-provided revenues instead of our bottoms-up calculation, the total number of companies is still calculated from our bottoms-up analysis.
-In situations where the analysts are reporting recurring revenues much higher than our own, we may be dramatically under reporting the total number of companies on the market, including Test Automation, Application Servers, Platform-as-a-Service, Low Code.

-## Analyst-Estimated Revenues vs. Bottoms-Up Estimations
-These are the segments where analyst-provided total revenues were taken instead of my bottoms-up estimation.

-#### Test Automation
-Most analysts indicate that the products that drive test automation are anywhere from $8B to $15B in annual recurring revenues.
-We currently include those, however, my individual assessment of the vendors is roughly $3B annually.
-This is a huge difference that likely represents the value of professional services and outsourcing QE professionals that are being masked as recurring product revenues.
-For now, I am using the analyst's estimates, but will eventually replace the analyst's numbers with my own if I cannot uncover a more plausible reason for the discrepancy.

-#### Application Servers
-Gartner has been tracking this for two decades and has a more comprehensive look then I can right now.

-#### Platform-as-a-Service
-Similar reasons.

-#### APIs
-Remarkably, my bottoms-up analysis of revenues for businesses that monetize an API is almost identical to what the analysts count.
-However, we may both be significantly off as the total number of companies that I am tracking in this space is probably off significantly due to the long tail of offerings available but not easily discovered.
-I had hoped that someone like ProgrammableWeb, a directory of APIs, might have tagged APIs which are monetizable, but in consulting with their team, they found that APIs changed their nature too often and stopped tracking the monetization orientation of an individual API.

-#### Special Case: Low Code
-In this case, I am using my bottoms-up analysis and not the values provided by analysts, which is $10-$12B higher than my estimates.
-Low Code is often applied to a wide range of products that have advanced scripting or configuration, which are not specific to application construction and this causes analysts to over inflate the nature of this market.
-For example, some analysts include Microsoft Excel in their calculations because of its macro language.
-This is silly.

 ## Attributions
 There are many people who influence my thinking on the subject, and in many cases, have also directly contributed to this research.
 Thank you for the support, intellectual thoughts, and any future contributions you might make.